kaixinbaba/jaina/README.md

 (jaina) [/]
 ```
-Then you can `help` command for help!
+Then you can use `help` command for help!

 Please review the online docs [jaina](https://jaina.readthedocs.io/zh_CN/latest/) get more help.